Tylor-Tian/fraud-detection-pipeline/README.md

 - [Integration Guide](docs/integration.md) - How to integrate with your systems
 - [Performance Tuning](docs/performance.md) - Optimization strategies

+> **Note**: Documentation files under `docs/` are being prepared.
+Some currently only contain the placeholder text "文档待补充".

 ## 🧪 Testing

 ```bash